-© ETSI 2018.
+© ETSI 2019.
 All rights reserved.

 DECTTM, PLUGTESTSTM, UMTSTM and the ETSI logo are trademarks of ETSI registered for the benefit of its Members.
 3GPPTM and LTETM are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.

+oneM2M[TM] logo is a trademark of ETSI registered for the benefit of its Members and of the oneM2M Partners.